david-yz-liu/memory-viz/docs/docs/99-api/index.md

 ## Installation (users)

 1. Install [Node.js](https://nodejs.org/en/).
-2. Install the `memory-models-rough` package from GitHub (it is currently not on npm):
+2. Install the `memory-viz` package from GitHub (it is currently not on npm):

     ```console
-    $ npm install git+https://github.com/david-yz-liu/memory-models-rough.git -g
+    $ npm install git+https://github.com/david-yz-liu/memory-viz.git -g
     ```

     _Note_: omit the `-g` flag if you want to install the package into just the current working directory.